privacy-tech-lab/privacy-pioneer/README.md

 A `dev` folder will be generated in the root directory, housing the generated extension files.
 Firefox should automatically open with the extension installed.
 If not, you can follow the instructions [here](https://github.com/privacy-tech-lab/integrated-privacy-analysis/issues/12#issuecomment-776985944), where `dev` will be the new `src` folder.

-**NOTE:** If you experience errors regarding missing dependencies (usually due to a newly incorpated node package), delete the `node_modules` folder and then re-run the installation steps above.
+**NOTE:** If you experience errors regarding missing dependencies (usually due to a newly incorporated node package), delete the `node_modules` folder and then re-run the installation steps above.
 You may also want to delete `package-lock.json` along with the `node_modules` folder as a second attempt to solve this issue.

 ## Production